 These observations provide circumstantial evidence for a link between cognitive ability and another health-protecting behaviour, vaccine uptake.
-Vaccination is central to controlling the present pandemic, with success reliant on a sufficiently high uptake to achieve herd immunity.14 In the only empirical investigation of which we are aware, investigators administered a measure of analytical reasoning to people in two small cross-sectional studies from the UK (N=2025) and Ireland (N=1041).15 Relative to the group who indicated they would be likely to accept a COVID-19 inoculation if one became available, somewhat lower cognition scores were apparent in study members indicating vaccine reticence.15 These data were collected in March/April 2020 when no vaccine was available.
+Vaccination is central to controlling the present pandemic, with success reliant on a sufficiently high uptake to achieve herd immunity.14 In the only empirical investigation of which we are aware, investigators administered a very brief measure of analytical reasoning to people in two small cross-sectional studies from the UK (N=2025) and Ireland (N=1041).15 Relative to the group who indicated they would be likely to accept a COVID-19 inoculation if one became available, somewhat lower cognition scores were apparent in study members indicating vaccine reticence.15 These data were collected in March/April 2020 when no vaccine was available.
 Around 8 months later, the development of the first efficacious vaccine for COVID-19 was announced.16 Time series analyses across multiple countries suggests that the successful testing of this and other vaccines may have positively impacted upon intentionality.17 Accordingly, in the present study, we investigated the link between cognitive function and COVID-19 vaccine intentionality in a large UK general population-based sample in which data collection took place immediately following the announcement of vaccine discovery.

 Methods

-Understanding Society, also known as the UK Household Longitudinal Study, is a nationally-representative, on-going, open, longitudinal study (hereafter, the ‘Main Survey’).
-Based a clustered-stratified probability sample of households, participants have been interviewed annually since 2009.18 Households who had participated in at least one of the two most recent waves of data collection (wave 8, 2016-18; wave 9, 2017-19) comprised the target sample for a pandemic-focused study initiated in April 2020 (hereafter, the ‘COVID Survey’).19,20 The derivation of the analytical sample from the Main and COVID surveys, including the whereabouts of relevant data, is depicted in figure 1.
+Understanding Society, also known as the UK Household Longitudinal Study, is a nationally-representative, on-going, open, longitudinal study (hereinafter, the ‘Main Survey’).
+Based on a clustered-stratified probability sample of households, participants have been interviewed annually since 2009.18 Households who had participated in at least one of the two most recent waves of data collection (wave 8, 2016-18; wave 9, 2017-19) comprised the target sample for a pandemic-focused study initiated in April 2020 (hereinafter, the ‘COVID Survey’).19,20 The derivation of the analytical sample from the Main and COVID surveys, including the whereabouts of relevant data, is depicted in figure 1.
 The University of Essex Ethics Committee gave approval for data collection in the COVID-orientated surveys (ETH1920-1271); no further ethical permissions were required for the present analyses of anonymised data.

-The COVID Surveys took place monthly or bimonthly between April (wave 1) and November 2020 (wave 6), with questions on vaccine intention first administered in the latest round of data collection when study members were aged 16-95 (mean 53).20 Data collection in wave 6 (24th November) commenced the day immediately following the announcement of the Oxford University/AstraZeneca vaccine16 and continued for one week, finally comprising a total of 12,035 individuals of 19,294 invitations issued (response proportion, 62%).20
+The COVID Surveys took place monthly or bimonthly between April (wave 1) and November 2020 (wave 6), with questions on vaccine intention first administered in the latest round of data collection when study members were aged 16-95 (mean 53).20 Data collection in wave 6 (starting 24th November) commenced the day immediately following the announcement of the Oxford University/AstraZeneca vaccine16 and continued for one week, finally comprising a total of 12,035 individuals of 19,294 invitations issued (response proportion, 62%).20

 Assessment of cognitive function